-Relationships can be specified between different tasks to determine the order in which the task needs to be performed.
+Relationships can be specified among different tasks to determine the order in which the tasks need to be performed.

 The relationship links can be finish-to-start, start-to-finish, start-to-start, or finish-to-finish types.

-Columns can be sorted either based on a single field/column or on multiple columns/fields.
+Columns can be sorted either based on a single field or column, or on multiple columns or fields.